How to remortgage

 - Your current mortgage term is coming to an end.
 At this point you’ll be put onto your lender’s standard variable Rate (SVR) which you want to avoid at all costs as the interest rate you’ll pay is almost always much higher.

 - You want to increase your borrowing to free up cash for a major expense.
 You might be moving home and want to borrow more.
-Or have a home improvement project you want to fund, school fees to pay, a Buy to Let you want to invest in or debts you want to consolidate.
+Or have a home improvement project you want to fund, want to pay for measures to improve your home’s energy efficiency, school fees to pay, a Buy to Let you want to invest in or debts you want to consolidate.

 - To reduce your monthly repayments.
 You might be looking for a cheaper deal to make your mortgage more affordable every month.
 You don’t have to borrow more to switch to a better deal with better rates.
 There may be fees involved in exiting your current deal, but it could still be financially worth it.

 - You want to overpay.
 You circumstances may have changed and you want to move to a mortgage provider that lets you overpay your mortgage by more than your current one.